 Committee members are elected by your members to lead your Group, arrange activities and represent the needs of your Group across campus.
 As democratic organisations, Clubs, Societies and SLSs should run their elections online – this allows all of your members the opportunity to run for a committee position and vote for who they want to lead their group.
 Find out more about running an Election here.

 New committees officially take over the Group on August 1st.
 However, it is a good idea to get the new committee involved in running the Group before this as part of their handover.

 It is important that you also complete your handover with the Guild of Societies or AU so that new committee members can access their admin tools and receive communications from the SU.
-You can find this on the Student Portal, under Handover.

 Find out more about what you could include in Handover here.